- Delivering the transition to a sustainable energy future rests on inspiring public trust - and this will be good for the bottom line, too.

 Leaders must articulate their energy-transition goals and demonstrate a commitment to deliver on the promises they have made.
 Doing so is not just the right thing to do – it’s what consumers expect.
 Accenture research reveals that almost two-thirds of consumers are eager for companies to take a stance on issues they believe in.

 At Total and Accenture, we have been outspoken about our intentions to be responsible business leaders.
-We are embedding sustainability and responsible business practices in all we do so we may create a better, more inclusive future for all and deliver access to reliable, affordable and clean energy.
+We are embedding sustainability and responsible business practices in all we do so we may create a better, more inclusive and sustainable energy future for all and deliver access to reliable, affordable and clean energy.
 In the context of energy sustainability, Total and Accenture have both publicly committed to getting to net zero, together with society, to support the carbon-neutrality objective outlined in the Paris Agreement.

 Sustainability is a business imperative for leaders in all industries.
 For that reason, companies involved in the transition must be committed to delivering on their goals – and to helping others do the same wherever possible.